How To Trade Forex Effectively

 Beginner forex traders should be looking for modest leverage, risk management features and strong customer support.
 EasyMarkets meets these criteria and also offers fixed spreads making trading fees transparent.

 Intermediate forex traders should be looking for higher leverage, a solid trading platform and low spreads and commissions.
-AxiTrader is such a forex broker offering the most popular MetaTrader 4 forex trading platform plus added charting and trading features, low ECN spreads and leverage of 400:1
+AxiTrader is such a forex broker offering the most popular MetaTrader 4 platform plus added charting and trading features, low ECN spreads and leverage of 400:1

 Expert forex traders should focus on the execution speed of the broker, platform and spreads.
 Pepperstone is such as forex broker offering 500:1 leverage, ECN trading including low spreads and fees and ‘Edge Technology’ offering up to 12x improvement in execution speed and 10x latency reduction.